 Kim graciously volunteered to create the ricotta cheese filling.
-Wait until you taste it!
+Could you wait until you taste it?
 It is perfect!
 I am extremely grateful to Kim for creating such a wonderful filling and so will you.

 Since I love the combination of cinnamon, nutmeg, and ricotta, I added a pinch.
 I also used my very own Homemade Ricotta Cheese.

 The recipe for the dough was adapted from one of my favorite pastry chefs, Nick Malgieri.